measurement-kit/measurement-kit/doc/api/dns.md

   would be the corresponding IPv6 address. if any.

-- *QueryTypeId::PTR*: the `query_name` argument should be an IP address expressed using the reverse `IN-ADDR` entry and the result would the corresponding domain name, if any (see `EXAMPLES` section for examples).
+- *QueryTypeId::PTR*: the `query_name` argument should be an IP address expressed using the reverse `IN-ADDR` notation and the result would the corresponding domain name, if any (see `EXAMPLES` section for examples).

 - *QueryTypeId::REVERSE_A*: the `query_name` argument should be an IPv4 address and the